 The mission of the Pediatric/Clinical Child Psychology Fellowship program is to advance the profession of psychology and maximize child health outcomes through exemplary postdoctoral training that launches the independent careers of psychologists who are effectively prepared to balance and integrate clinical practice, research, teaching, and other professional activities within their subspecialty field.
-We achieve this through facilitating advanced competencies, tailored professional development, an emphasis on individualized and contextually-relevant evidence-based care, mutually-informative multidisciplinary collaboration, and scholarly inquiry.
+We achieve this through facilitating professional advanced competencies, tailored development, an emphasis on individualized and contextually-relevant evidence-based care, mutually-informative multidisciplinary collaboration, and scholarly inquiry.
 Our program seeks to develop fellows with advanced competencies in pediatric/clinical child psychology, including: diagnosis and assessment, psychotherapeutic intervention, consultation, scholarly inquiry/integration of science and practice, individual and cultural diversity, supervision, and ethics/professionalism.
 The program is designed to fulfill the requirements for licensure as a psychologist by the Texas State Board of Examiners of Psychologists, as well as other jurisdictions.

 The primary site for this fellowship is the Psychology Service of Texas Children's Hospital (TCH), which is the largest children's hospital in the United States and the primary teaching/training center for Baylor College of Medicine's Department of Pediatrics.
 Baylor College of Medicine (BCM) and TCH are located on the grounds of the Texas Medical Center, the largest medical center in the world.
-TCH was one of only ten hospitals nationally designated by U.S. News and World Report in 2021-2022 for Honor Roll status in pediatrics, ranking 3rd overall and ranking among America's best in many specialty areas (Cardiology & Congenital Heart Surgery #1, Neurology & Neurosurgery #2, Nephrology #3, Pulmonology #3, Cancer #4, Gastroenterology & GI Surgery #4, Diabetes/Endocrinology #5, and Urology #5, Neonatology #11, and Orthopedics #11).
+The 2023 ranking of Best Children's Hospitals by U.S. News and World Report once again placed Texas Children's Hospital on Honor Roll status in pediatrics, ranking Texas Children's as 3rd overall in the nation.
+We ranked among America's top-10 nationally in ten out of ten specialties areas including Cardiology & Congenital Heart Surgery (#1), Pulmonology (#1), Nephrology (#1), Neurology & Neurosurgery (#2), Diabetes/Endocrinology (#2), Neonatology (#3), Cancer (#6), Gastroenterology & GI Surgery (#7), Urology (#7), and Orthopedics (#8).